FineFuturity/PythonSidebar/README.md

 sidebar.add_widget(label)
 ```

-Widgets added to the sidebar can optionally have a hide/show button associated with them.
-This is set via the `canhide` attribute when adding a widget, shown below using the previous example.
+By default, widgets added to the sidebar are not hideable.
+Widgets can optionally have a hide/show button associated with them via the `canhide` attribute when adding them, shown below using the previous example.

 ```
-sidebar.add_widget(label)
+sidebar.add_widget(label, canhide=True)
 ```

 You can also remove widgets from the sidebar using the remove_widget method.